chadwick24/Chad-Academic-Website/content/teaching/Blockchain Technology and Cryptocurrency/index.md

 ---

 <small>
-The objective of this seminar series is to introduce from the perspective of a PhD researcher
+The objective of this seminar series is to introduce the concept of blockchain from the perspective of a PhD researcher
 </small>